339 Lafayette Street: History

 In 1978 the A. J. Muste Institute bought the building from the War Resisters League for $91,000.
 For decades the Institute provided office space to politically congenial activist organizations at below-market rates.

 In October 2015, the building was sold to the real estate holding company 337 Lafayette L.P., owned by developer Aby Rosen.

-Organizations with headquarters in the building have included the Granny Peace Brigade, the National Committee to Reopen the Rosenberg Case, the Socialist Party USA, the Metropolitan Council on Housing, Women's Pentagon Action, Catholic Peace Fellowship, Episcopal Churchmen for South Africa, the New York Anti-Nuclear Group, the Infant Formula Action Coalition, Art for Social Change, Political Art Documentation/Distribution, the Fund for Open Information and Accountability, NYC Shut It Down, and Paper Tiger Television.
+Organizations with headquarters in the building have included the Granny Peace Brigade, the National Committee to Reopen the Rosenberg Case, the NYCORG - New York Organizing Project of NYSUT, the Socialist Party USA, the Metropolitan Council on Housing, Women's Pentagon Action, The Teachers Committee for Peace in Vietnam, Catholic Peace Fellowship, Episcopal Churchmen for South Africa, the New York Anti-Nuclear Group, the Infant Formula Action Coalition, Art for Social Change, Political Art Documentation/Distribution, the Fund for Open Information and Accountability, NYC Shut It Down, and Paper Tiger Television.